 But for many of you, the thought of eating clean is just as overwhelming as the thought of me becoming vegan.
 It’s a whole new world of ingredients and cooking language that sadly, many people never learn these days.
 It’s little wonder that the processed food industry is so successful!

-So today I’d like to share with you a few tips and tricks I’m learning for making a huge switch in the way you eat.
-And in the process, I hope to help you learn how to plan daily, healthy meals so that you can better achieve your fat burning and/or fitness goals!
+Today I’d like to share with you a few tips and tricks I’m learning for making a huge switch in the way you eat.
+And in the process, I hope to help you learn how to plan daily, healthy meals so that you can better achieve your fat-burning and/or fitness goals!

 EATING EVERY 2-3 HOURS